What led to your interest in a career in medicine? Who or what inspired you? Why medicine?

 How did you prepare for the application process?

-I did have a strong MCAT score.
-So to strengthen my application, I took some graduate-level classes in my weak areas such as biochemistry and chemistry and an ethics course and did well.
-During my second try two years after I got rejected, I enlarged the pool of schools I applied to and heavily used the MSAR in order to see what schools took in a large number of out of state students (since Colorado only has one medical school) and also saw where I would be competitive with my GPA and MCAT scores.
+I did have a strong MCAT® score.
+So to strengthen my application, I took some graduate-level classes in my weak areas such as biochemistry and chemistry, as well as an ethics course, and I did well.
+During my second try two years after I got rejected, I enlarged the pool of schools I applied to and heavily used the MSAR® tool in order to see what schools took in a large number of out-of-state students (since Colorado only has one medical school), and also saw where I would be competitive with my GPA and MCAT scores.

 Please describe related volunteer work or military experience that relates to your career.